d29parkar/Generational-Assessment-RAGs/README.md

   - The Patronus AI Finance dataset is shared in a Google Drive folder.
 Access it using the following link: [Patronus AI Finance Dataset](https://drive.google.com/drive/folders/1-1RhBQzfagQlL9dO6qeCFJg3riodV8g1?usp=sharing).

 ## Course Information:
-This project was completed as part of the course "Natural Language Processing" taught by Dr. Hyeju Jang at [Institution Name].
-For further details about the project, please refer to the document "Final_report.pdf".
+This project was completed as part of the "Natural Language Processing" course taught by Dr. Hyeju Jang for the Purdue Computational Data Science degree.
+For further project details, please refer to the document "Final_report.pdf".